 For an animal to be invisible, its color and brightness have to match that of the background.
 Unfortunately for the animal, its color also depends on the light hitting it.
 For example, a white piece of paper looks red under red light, and blue under blue light.
 In our normal day, the changes in the color of the surrounding light have a big effect on the color of the objects we see.

-So an animal that relies on color for camouflage has to worry both about the color of the background and the color of the surrounding light.
+An animal that relies on color for camouflage has to worry both about the color of the background and the color of the surrounding light.
 For animals living on the seafloor, the background and the animal are illuminated by the same light, so the animal doesn't have an issue.
 Animals swimming in the water do, though, because the background light isn't affected by the surrounding light in a simple way.
-Scientists are still learning about the "tricks" that marine animals use to camouflage themselvers.
+Scientists are still learning about the "tricks" that marine animals use to camouflage themselves.

-Measuring the Color of Deep-sea Animals, Operation Deep Scope 2004
+Measuring the Color of Deep-sea Animals – Operation Deep Scope 2004

-To See or Not to See (pdf, 1.2 Mb)
+To See or Not to See (pdf, 1.2 MB)